Ccastillo06/optional-chaining-example/README.md

 The **Optional Chaining** proposal is awesome and will definitely improve the JS ecosystem with the features it includes!
 [More at tc39](https://github.com/tc39/proposal-optional-chaining).

-Here's a simple tutorial to learn a bit by helping an adventurer to not break our code ⚔️
+Here's a simple tutorial to learn about it by helping an adventurer to not break our code ⚔️

 ### First of all, an screenshot with an easy example to start rolling 🎢